azamsharp/azamsharp.github.io/_posts/draft.md

 I usually see this kind of behavior from experienced speakers, who wants to convey the message that even with little preparation they will give a good presentation.
 I am sure they will give excellent presentation but they don't need to convey this message to the audience.

->> This is like, if I attend a UFC fight and the fighter tells me that he started preparing for the fight yesterday.
+>> This is like, if I attend high profile UFC fight and the fighter tells everyone that he started preparing for the fight yesterday.

 ## Conclusion